Quick Answer

 Looking ahead, relief is unlikely to come quickly.

 Healthcare inflation is proving stubborn, even as broader inflation cools.
+The CMS Office of the Actuary projects that national health expenditures will grow at an average rate of 5.6% per year through 2030, consistently outpacing GDP growth.
 An aging population means higher utilization.
 Breakthrough treatments, while lifesaving, come with staggering price tags.
-Labor shortages in healthcare show no sign of easing.
+Labor shortages in healthcare show no sign of easing—the Association of American Medical Colleges (AAMC) projects a physician shortage of up to 86,000 doctors by 2036.

 Policy solutions exist—but progress is slow.
-Drug price negotiations, transparency rules, and payment reforms may help at the margins, but they won’t reverse the underlying cost trajectory overnight.
+Drug price negotiations under the Inflation Reduction Act, price transparency rules enforced by the CMS Hospital Price Transparency initiative, and payment reforms from the Center for Medicare and Medicaid Innovation (CMMI) may help at the margins, but they won’t reverse the underlying cost trajectory overnight.
 Insurers will continue adjusting plan designs to shift risk away from themselves and onto consumers.

 The bigger question is trust.
 As insurance becomes less protective, consumers are questioning the value proposition altogether.
 Paying thousands each year for coverage that still leaves you exposed feels less like security and more like obligation.